-The medical device and biotechnology industries are intensely competitive.
-Some of our competitors have significantly greater financial, technical, manufacturing, marketing and distribution resources as well as greater experience in the medical device industry than we have.
-The particular medical conditions our product lines address can also be addressed by other medical devices, procedures or drugs.
+The biotechnology industry is intensely competitive.
+Some of our competitors have significantly greater financial, technical, manufacturing, marketing and distribution resources as well as greater experience in the pharmaceutical industry than we have.
+The particular medical conditions our product lines address can also be addressed by other medical procedures or drugs.
 Many of these alternatives are widely accepted by physicians and have a long history of use.
-Recently, a competitor announced that it had received approval to modify the product labeling for sulfur colloid, a product that competes with our Lymphoseek drug that is in development in the identification of lymph nodes in breast cancer patients.
+Recently, a competitor announced that it had received approval to modify the product labeling for sulfur colloid, a product that competes with our Lymphoseek drug, in the identification of lymph nodes in breast cancer patients.
 Physicians may use our competitors' products and/or our products may not be competitive with other technologies.
 If these things happen, our sales and revenues may not occur at the rate we anticipate or may decline.
 In addition, our current and potential competitors may establish cooperative relationships with larger companies to gain access to greater research and development or marketing resources.
 Competition may result in price reductions, reduced gross margins and loss of market share.